chef/chef-server/docs-chef-io/content/server/upgrades.md

    CHEF_LICENSE='accept' chef-server-ctl upgrade
     ```

-7. If the upgrade failed, SKIP THIS STEP and continue at step X below.
+1. If the upgrade failed, see the section below on how to handle an [upgrade failure](#upgrade-failure-troubleshooting).

    If the upgrade was successful, start Chef Infra Server:

    ```bash
    chef-server-ctl start
    ```

-8. [Upgrade](#upgrading-manage-add-on) any Chef Infra Server add-ons.
+1. [Upgrade](#upgrading-manage-add-on) any Chef Infra Server add-ons.

-9. After the upgrade process is complete, test and verify that the server works properly.
+1. After the upgrade process is complete, test and verify that the server works.

-10. Clean up the server by removing the old data:
+1. Clean up the Chef Infra Server by removing the old data:

    ```bash
    chef-server-ctl cleanup
    ```

-11. Reindex the database:
+1. Reindex the database:

    ```bash
    /usr/bin/reindexdb --all
    ```

-   You are now finished with the upgrade.  **Do not proceed further.**
+   You are now finished with the upgrade.

 {{< note >}}